 Upon approval, the firm will get a confirmation notice from IRAS with other information, such as the firm’s GST Registration Number, filing frequency, due dates for filing returns electronically, any special instructions, and the effectivity date of the GST registration.
 The effectivity date marks the start of the company’s charging and collecting of GST.

-Goods And Services Tax Act Singapore: Key Points on Filing GST Returns
+Goods and Services Tax Act Singapore: Key Points on Filing Returns

 The GST-registered firm files its account for GST and tax returns to IRAS.
 The key things to remember when filing the GST returns are as follows: